ocboogie/action-hub/README.md

 ### Actions

 Actions are what nodes do.
 For example clicking on a button node runs an action that you defined in the `layout.html` file.
-Users define actions and developers define actions types.
+Users define actions and developers define action types.

 Examples of action types: